eneskasoglu/eneskasoglu.github.io/index.md

 ---

-This website contains my personal info, experiences, and side projects.
+This website contains my [personal info](/about)  , experiences, and side projects.
 You can navigate to the [Blog](/blog) section to read my posts.

 You can also follow me on different social media platforms listed below: